ThrudTheBarbarian/Azoth/README.md

 - [AZDemo](Documentation/AZDemo/README.md) shows off some of the UI components available in the framework.
 This was actually one of the earliest demo apps written, so it's a bit raw in places in the source code.

+- [AZDragAndDrop](Documentation/AZDragAndDrop/README.md) is a simple app to show drag-and-drop using Azoth

 ### Sources:
 I wouldn't have been able to put Azoth together in anywhere near the timescale I did without referring to the projects in [Sources](Documentation/Sources/).
 I thank the authors of these projects from the bottom of my heart.